benswift/benswift.github.io/_talks/3ai-lecture-workshop.md

 > do we start to conceptualise building for sustainability, for beauty, for
 > values?

+- what are the **indicators** in livecoding?
+- what does failure look like?
+- what design intervention could we make to help out?

 ## interfaces

 > How will technologies, systems and humans work together?